tornikegomareli/Dotfiles/README.md

 - **sketchybar**: Configuration for SketchyBar, a customizable macOS menu bar.
 - **sketchybar_backup**: Backup configuration for SketchyBar.
 - **yabai**: Configuration for Yabai, a tiling window manager for macOS.
 And SKHD for managin Yabai with productive shortucts
+- **ghostty**: Configuration for Ghostty, a fast, feature-rich terminal emulator.
+- **aerospace**: Window management integration for SketchyBar.